-Comment Box:
+Comment Box: NA

-3) Which stops or shelters could use improvements on Routes 11, 15, 54, 70, and 80?
-List nearest cross street or landmark if mid-block):

-List 1

-List 2

-List 3

-4) What type of improvements could be made to make it easier for people to access and ride the CATS bus system?
-Keep the cr draks t junkir away and bet the people ride who are working I handling be arming
+- 3) Which stops or shelters could use improvements on Routes 11, 15, 54, 70, and 80?
+List nearest cross street or landmark if mid-block): - List 1 NA List 2 List 3 - 4) What type of improvements could be made to make it easier for people to access and ride the CATS bus system?
+Keep the cr drucks & jugkie avag and het the poople ride who are worthing / handling

-- Better sidewalks
+- o Better sidewalks

-- More shelters
+- o More shelters

 - o Effective wayfinding

 - Better lighting and visibility

 - o Wider landing areas

 - o More frequent service

 - Other:

 - 5) Have passengers inquired about on-demand transit services or microtransit services in the area?
 Microtransit is defined as technology-enabled transit service that typically uses multipassenger/pooled shuttles or vans to provide on-demand or fixed-schedule services with either dynamic or fixed routing

-- 6) Any other suggestion of improvements that could help riders access the public transportation comment: yes offer clacies to teach and chose them

-the rules and how we want and reed them
+- 6) Any other suggestion of improvements that could help riders access the public transportation system.
+Comment: yes offer clackers to teach and chose then the rules and how we want and need then TO act.

-to act.

-- 7) (Optional) Provide your email address for a chance to win a \$50.00 Amazon gift card:
+7) (Optional) Provide your email address for a chance to win a \$50.00 Amazon gift card: